Father Richard Dorsch

 - 1985-1991: St. Francis De Sale (McKees Rocks, PA)

 Summary of Allegations Against Father Richard J. Dorsch:

-Diocesan documents revealed six victims that came forward with allegations against Father Richard Dorsch.
+Father Richard Dorsch was ordained a priest in 1970, who served in the Diocese of Pittsburgh.
+According to media reports, Diocesan documents revealed six victims that came forward with allegations against .
 The first victim was 13 years old in 1994 when he told his doctor that he had been touched inappropriately by Father Dorsch.
 At the time, he was serving as pastor at Risen Lord.
 He was arrested shortly after the Allegheny County Police Department investigated the allegations and the Diocese of Pittsburgh put him on administrative in addition to scheduling an evaluation for him at St. Luke Institute, a notorious treatment facility for pedophile priests located in Suitland, Maryland.

 Diocesan files show that Dorsch admitted to touching the boy.
 He said that he put the boy on his lap, stroked his stomach, and played with his nipples.
 When asked, he said that he did not think he touched the boy’s genitals.
 He also admitted that he avoided being alone with adolescent boys because he knew he was attracted to them.

 Father Richard Dorsch was convicted of indecent assault and corrupting the morals of a minor in 1995.
 He only spent a week in prison before being released on parole, even though he was originally sentenced to 11.5 to 23 months.
 He eventually returned to St. Luke Institute for additional treatment.